Battleship game in README.md

 Some time ago, while I was browsing for GitHub profile customization ideas, I stumbled across the profile of @JonathanGin52, who has an interactive Connect 4 Game in GitHub README.md.
 I liked the idea and wanted to make something similar.

-• Database (MongoDB) - to store all the data (statistics, coordinates, etc.)
+- Database (MongoDB) - to store all the data (statistics, coordinates of ships, etc.)

 Board representation